-This order however, seemed simple enough.
+Castiel's own order, at the time, had seemed simple enough.
 "Retrieve the soul," he'd been told, "of Dean Winchester.
 That is our Father's wish."
 More information followed, of course; Lilith, the seals, Lucifer, the apocalypse, Sam, Michael.
 For most, it would have resulted in some sort of informational overload; but for Castiel, large amounts of information were commonplace.

 Castiel could still remember Hell.

-The screaming had rippled through the pit and pierced him, his deep blue eyes troubled as the other angels and himself fought to locate the righteous man.
-The task was daunting – never before had it been so vital to rescue a soul, so pivotal to stop it from turning.
-However, the demons were relentless in trying to delay them, and the second the blood was spilled, the pit rocked, and the angels knew the apocalypse had begun.
+The screaming had rippled through the Pit and pierced him, his vessel's deep blue eyes troubled as the other angels and himself fought to locate the righteous man.
+The task was daunting – never before had it been so vital to rescue a soul, so pivotal to stop it from turning; yet the demons were relentless in trying to delay them – the second the blood was spilled, the Pit rocked.

 It had been years since he'd seen it last, but the angel found himself wishing he had stayed put.
 Then, in his mind, he would never have been able to cause the destruction of Heaven and Earth.